 Ideally a similar share of any budget should go into each facet.
 Design – Functionality – SEO – Marketing.
 Start asking difficult questions, insisting upon answers.
 I mean, what’s wrong with asking the web designer-agency what the traffic expectations should be for your new site and the number of online leads per month?
 Google provides enough data to give some reasonable approximations.

-Chis mentioned a couple new tools.
-If you run WordPress., here’s that Leadin link
+Chis mentioned a couple new tools for lead capture and visitor tracking.
+If you run WordPress., here’s that Optinmonster link

 This isn’t new theory